kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Now that you know how to implement and handle universal links in iOS 9, it's time to move to the second topic of this chapter: web markup.
 As it turns out, web markup is part a much bigger topic that you started to learn about in Chapter 2.
 That topic is search!

-To refresh your memory, search includes three different APIs: NSUserActivity, CoreSpotlight and web markup.
-All three approaches are important pieces of your search strategy but the second half of this chapter will only focus on web markup.
+To refresh your memory, search includes three different APIs: `NSUserActivity`, `CoreSpotlight` and web markup.
+All three APIs are important pieces of your search strategy but the second half of this chapter will only focus on web markup.
 If you skipped Chapter 2 but want to learn more about search, go back and read that chapter.
 Web markup will still be here when you come back :]

-To recap from the last chapter, in iOS 9 search results that appear in Spotlight and in Safari will now include content from native apps.
+To recap from the last chapter, in iOS 9, search results that appear in Spotlight and in Safari will now include content from native apps.
 Wait a minute, you may be thinking, wasn't that already the case in iOS 8 and before?
-Yes, but search results only included content from Apple's own apps such as Mail and Notes.
-What makes this change in iOS 9 different and exciting is that (for the first time ever) search results will now include content from third party apps.
+That's correct, but search results only included content from Apple's own apps such as Mail and Notes.
+In iOS 9, for the first time ever, Spotlight and Safari search results will now include content from third party apps.
 Woo hoo!

-There are many ways to show up in iOS 9 search results, but you'll learn about one in particular in the coming sections.
+There are many ways to show up in iOS 9 search results, but you'll learn about one in particular.
 If you have a website that mirrors your app's content, you can mark up its web pages with universal links that your native app can understand.

-Apple's web crawler, lovingly named Applebot, will then crawl your website and index your universal links.
+Apple's web crawler, lovingly named Applebot, will then crawl your website and index your mobile links.
 Then, when iOS users search for relevant keywords, Apple can surface your content *even if they don't have your app already installed*.

 In other words, if you have a website and optimize your web markup correctly, you'll be able to get new downloads organically.
 Without further ado, let's dive into the specifics of web markup.